-1.3.2.4 The Assistant Dean for Graduate Medical Education
+1.4.2.5 The Associate Dean of Graduate Medical Education

-FUNCTION OF JOB: Reports to and serves at the pleasure of the Vice President for Academic Affairs and Dean.
+FUNCTION OF JOB: Reports to and serves at the pleasure of the Vice President of Academic Affairs and Dean.
 Responsible for post-graduate residency development, career advising on graduate medical training and the Match, and directing the Mountain State OPTI.